 Obstacle 2 ā Disconnected Verification Data

-Test cases, results, and defect reports often end up scattered across different tools.
+Test cases, execution results, defects, and approvals often end up split across tools or documents.

 How ELM helps: